Breaking Down Mum Rage: ADHD and Autism Insights

 One moment I was fine.
 The next, I was screaming.

 Not gradually.
 Not with a warning.
-A spiral that burst from zero to a hundred in what felt like a single second.
+Not after a slow build, you noticed and chose to ignore.
+From zero to a hundred, in what felt like a single second.

 What Just Happened — The Mechanism in Plain Language

-The event you have just experienced is a specific neurological pattern; it is a rapid escalation that occurs when the early-warning system most people rely on is not functioning the way it normally does in a neurotypical brain.
-Some practitioners describe this as an emotional spike.
+The event you have just experienced is a specific neurological pattern that some practitioners describe as an emotional spike, it can be described as a rapid escalation that occurs because the early-warning system most people rely on is not functioning the way it does in a neurotypical brain.

 For autistic and ADHD women, the internal sensing system, which is called interoception, is often quieter than average.
 Your body is sending signals all day.
 They are simply not landing in awareness with enough clarity to act on.
 So you move through frustration, sensory overload, executive depletion, and accumulating irritation without consciously registering any of it.
 You think you are fine.
 Until you are not.

-This is closely connected to alexithymia.
-Best described as difficulty in identifying and naming what you are feeling from the inside.
-A 2024 meta-analysis of 32 studies and nearly 8,000 participants found that alexithymia reflects a broader difficulty with interoception, not just a feelings vocabulary issue.
+This is closely connected to alexithymia, which is a difficulty in recognising and naming what you are feeling from the inside.
+A 2024 meta-analysis of 32 studies and nearly 8,000 participants found that alexithymia reflects a broader difficulty with interoception, not just a feelings vocabulary problem.
 The body signals that should provide the early warning, like the tight chest, the clenched jaw, the rising heart rate, the low hum of irritation, do not come through clearly.
 All that arrives is the rage.

 The Hampton survey of perinatal experiences supports this directly: autistic women were significantly more likely to report changes in their interoception (69% vs. 42% reported a change) and proprioception (38% vs. 15%).
 The interoceptive gap that drives the rage is documented in the perinatal context specifically.